shadeed/TextExpander-Frontend/README.md

 # TextExpander-Frontend
 [Text Expander](https://textexpander.com) Snippets for Front-End Developers

-Please feel free to contribute and add any snippet you want, also if you see that something should be better, do not hesitate to create a pull request.
+Please feel free to contribute and add any snippet you want, also if you see that something should be better, do not hesitate to create a pull request or an issue.

 ## Form Input